2011 Texas wildfires: Rock House Fire

 The Rock House Fire began on April 9 west of Marfa.
 An electrical short in an abandoned building is believed to have started the fire.
 The fire burned more than 314444 acre across Presidio and Jeff Davis counties.
 The fire destroyed 24 homes and two businesses, and killed herds of cattle and 4 horses.
 On April 10, Davis Mountains State Park was closed indefinitely due to the proximity of the fire.
 The park was used as a staging and camping area for firefighters for the duration of the fire.
 Texas State Highway 118 was also closed at several times during the fire.

 Scenic Brook Fire

 On the morning of April 17, Michael Weathers, a homeless man, started a campfire to cook his breakfast.
-He later left the campfire unattended, and the hot coals started a fire that spread into the Scenic Brook, Austin, Texas neighborhood in Austin.
+He later left the campfire unattended, and the hot coals started a fire that spread into the Scenic Brook neighborhood in Austin.
 Two C-130 airplanes dispersed fire retardant chemicals.
 Police and EMS helicopters equipped with buckets dropped water on the blaze.
 The fire covered about 100 acre, destroyed 11 homes and damaged 10 others.
 Weathers was arrested and charged with arson.